Note: Wong’s King Seafood closed in 2020.

-Here is another in my endless string of confessions to you, my 90,000 closest friends: I used to be embarrassed when out-of-town guests wanted to get Chinese in Portland.
-I have a lot of Asian friends.
-When it comes to food, they know I’m always up for Thai or Japanese, but when they’d suggest Chinese, I was always busy.
+I used to be embarrassed when out-of-town guests wanted to get Chinese in Portland.
+I have a lot of Asian friends and when it comes to food they know I’m always up for Thai or Japanese, but when they’d suggest Chinese, I was always busy.
 The problem was I’d had good Chinese in L.A., San Francisco, and Vancouver BC.
-Compared to those cities, Portland’s best restaurants usually turned out gelatinous, greasy slop.
+Compared to those cities, Portland’s Chinese restaurants usually turned out gelatinous, greasy slop.
 Then I started hearing rumors of a new place named Wong’s King Seafood.
-Interest piqued, I stopped by one evening.

-Lunch specials are inexpensive; for $6.00 you get a good egg-drop soup.
-This is followed by a large plate with a choice of items.
-Start with the egg roll.
-The crisp layers crackle when you bite into them.
+Lunch specials are inexpensive and include an egg roll and steamed rice.
+You can add soup for $1.50.
+The crisp layers of the egg roll crackle when you bite into them.
 Light little crab puffs follow that actually taste like crab, the best I’ve had in Portland.
 The accompanying plum sauce has great depth of flavors.
 A huge mound of fried rice is as good as it looks, moist and packed with different items.
-Unfortunately, the mains are not nearly as delicious as they used to be.
+Unfortunately, the mains are not nearly as good as they used to be.
 The first few times I came here, the Northern China Mongolian beef was the best I’d had in ages; layers upon layers of flavor, and a depth I never thought I’d find in Portland Chinese.
 The same was true for the gong bao (kung pao) chicken from the western regions.
 Now that has all changed.
 These dishes, in a word, suck; they are so bad I couldn’t get any of the lunch specials down; they tasted overwhelmingly of vinegar and were terribly unbalanced.
-It’s too bad, because the lunch plates are a bargain, but I’d do the dim sum instead.
+It’s too bad because the lunch plates are a bargain, but I’d do the dim sum instead.

 Entreés are wide-ranging, but from my experience, don’t try the run of the mill stuff.
 The cooks seem to pay more attention to seafood and more exotic items.
 The dinner menu is 20 pages long with lots of pictures of the different dishes.
 Reading it makes you feel like you have traveled to a new world.
 I’ve never seen such a good selection of soups, some of them hard to find in restaurants anywhere.
 Try the house special won ton soup for something better than you’ll be expecting.
 Of course seafood is a big feature here and Wong’s manages it better than anything else.
 The shark fin soup bursts with flavor; all the seafood soups are loaded with fish.